GHASS19/Take-Home-Challenge-Relax-Inc-/README.md

 - The two datasets can be found [here](https://github.com/GHASS19/GHASS19-Take-Home-Challenge-Relax-Inc-/tree/main/Data)

 ### Analysis
 I analyzed user retention data of a of Relax, Inc. I also found which factors that were important to creating user retention.
+We want to understand the traits of those who are retained and why some users do not come back.
 Here is what I found:

 ### 1. Graph of how the Account was created
 ![image](https://user-images.githubusercontent.com/86930309/218946378-36d4b5f5-3516-4e93-943f-cab7cd259e39.png)